dldouglaslopes/cypress-course/README.md

 You can run the teste simulating a desktop or mobile viewport

-Run `npm run test:mobile` (or `npm t` for the short version) to run the test in headless mode on a desktop viewport.
+Run `npm run test:mobile` to run the test in headless mode on a desktop viewport.

 Or, run `npm run cy:open:mobile` to open Cypress in interactive mode on a desktop viewport.